alfalfacow/Colorectal-Cancer-Spatial-Transcriptomics/Step 2: Cell Type Deconvolution/Running_Cell2Loc.md

 ```
 The final output of interest should be two .csv files with mean cell abundance estimates and 5% quantile cell abundance estimates (absolute/minimum cell abundance estimates, according to the cell2location website).
 You may also see a line that stores the .h5ad file in the output

-For more details on the code used, it is all adapted from the cell2location vignette [here](https://cell2location.readthedocs.io/en/latest/notebooks/cell2location_tutorial.html).
+If you are curious about the function of each line of code, it is adapted from the cell2location vignette [here](https://cell2location.readthedocs.io/en/latest/notebooks/cell2location_tutorial.html).

 I hope this was helpful!
 Please let me know at any time if any of the code doesn't work or if there is anything to be troubleshooted :)